5 Day Devotional: “New Year, Same Mission: LEARN”

 Key Words:

-• Gospel: Good news of salvation by grace.
+• Gospel: The good news of salvation through Jesus Christ.

 Theological Truths: